 Diet and nutrition

-Choosing a diet that helps to reduce inflammation and restores balance to the body can help to improve psoriasis.
-Always consult a qualified dietician before starting a specialized diet.
+Choosing a diet that helps reduce inflammation and restores balance to the body can help improve psoriasis.
+A person should always consult a qualified dietitian before starting a specialized diet.

 ---|---|